coston/react-super-responsive-table/README.md

 # Super Responsive Table

-The mission is to develop a better react table component.
+The mission is to develop a better simple react table component that pivots to list view on mobile devices.

 Task List:
 - [ ] importable table component